Square Miles: 689 (including Navy Base and Tyndall AFB)

 We look forward to showing you what the City of Callaway has to offer.

 A small community of just over 4,400 citizens, Parker is nestled between the bays and Martin Lake.
 Although the City only comprises 2 square miles of land, residents and visitors enjoy 12 miles of shoreline.
 Its southern boundary is coastal and borders Tyndall Air Force Base.
-Parker is a neighborhood community with a large sports complex, a unique environmental/educational park, two waterfront parks with boat launches, and has its own fire/EMS and police departments.
+Parker is a neighborhood community with a large sports complex that will be rebuilt, a unique environmental/educational park, two waterfront parks with boat launches and has its own fire/EMS and police departments.

 Founded as a community in the early 1800’s, the City of Parker celebrated its 50th anniversary as a municipality in 2017.
-The City is rich with history of the Bay County area.
+The City is rich with history, being the earliest settled area in the County.
 If you are looking for a place to fish, water ski or just relax, this is the place.
 If you love to shop, there are many area stores within driving distance for your convenience.
 Parker is a great place to come home to!

 Square Miles: 2